-- 1. Starting from 1 January 2005, HKFRS 3 Business Combinations applies to all business combinations except where a combination is specifically excluded from its scope.
+- Starting from 1 January 2005, HKFRS 3 Business Combinations applies to all business combinations except where a combination is specifically excluded from its scope.
 For those business combinations outside the scope of HKFRS 3, for example, business combinations involving entities or businesses under common control, there is no specific accounting standard addressing the appropriate accounting treatment. - 2.
 HKFRS 3 defines a business combination involving entities or businesses under common control as "a business combination in which all of the combining entities or businesses are ultimately controlled by the same party or parties both before and after the business combination, and that control is not transitory".
 Such business combinations are referred to hereafter in this Accounting Guideline as "common control combinations" to distinguish them from other business combinations which fall within or outside the scope of HKFRS 3. - 3.
 HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, paragraphs 10-12, contain requirements for the selection of accounting policies in the absence of a Standard or an Interpretation that specifically applies to an issue.
 Common control combinations fall outside the scope of HKFRS 3.
 Accordingly, an entity selects an appropriate accounting policy in accordance with the requirements set out in HKAS 8 and many entities consider that merger accounting is an appropriate accounting policy for common control combinations. - 4.
 This Accounting Guideline sets out the basic principles and procedures of merger accounting when recognising a common control combination.
 If there is any inconsistency between this Guideline and any Hong Kong Financial Reporting Standard or Interpretation (collectively referred to as "HKFRSs"), that Standard or Interpretation is to be followed.
 Certain HKFRSs may contain guidance or requirements that are relevant for the accounting for a common control combination using merger accounting.
-For example, HKAS 8 requires accounting policies to be applied consistently for similar transactions, HKAS 27 Consolidated and Separate Financial Statements addresses consolidation principles and the treatment of a disposal of a subsidiary and HKAS 37 Provisions, Contingent Liabilities and Contingent Assets addresses provisions for restructuring.
+For example, HKAS 8 requires accounting policies to be applied consistently for similar transactions, HKFRS 10 Consolidated Financial Statements addresses consolidation principles and the treatment of a disposal of a subsidiary and HKAS 37 Provisions, Contingent Liabilities and Contingent Assets addresses provisions for restructuring.
 Accordingly, an entity should apply that guidance or those requirements, instead of, or in addition to, the guidance set out in this Accounting Guideline when applying merger accounting. - 5.
-It should be noted that interspersing a shell entity between a parent entity and a single subsidiary does not represent the combination of two businesses and accordingly is not addressed in this Accounting Guideline.
-In practice, these transactions may be accounted for by applying a principle similar to that for a reverse acquisition.
+A common control transaction involving inserting a shell entity between a parent entity and a single subsidiary or between a parent entity and a group of subsidiaries is not a business combination, and accordingly is not a 'common control combination' in this Accounting Guideline.
+This is because the shell entity is not a business as defined in HKFRS 3 and therefore the transaction does not represent the combination of two or more businesses.
+Because no substantive economic change has occurred to the composition or ownership of the group, in practice, these transactions may be accounted for by applying a principle similar to that for a reverse acquisition.
+The consolidated financial statements of the shell entity represent the continuation of the financial statements of the single subsidiary or the group of subsidiaries.
+However, the equity structure in the consolidated balance sheet of the shell entity reflects the equity structure of the shell entity.